Abayommy/global-trade-risk-platform/README.md

 ---

-**⭐ If this project helps you build better trade risk management systems, please give it a star!**
+**If this project helps you build better trade risk management systems, please give it a star!**

 ---